+TSO R3-2022-0005 was signed by the Central Coast Water Board Executive Officer on April 21, 2022, and went into effect on May 1, 2022.

+NEED FOR AN EXTENSION FOR TSO R3-2022-0004

+On September 26, 2023, the Discharger requested an extension to several interim compliance due dates in Tables 1 and 2 of the TSO.
+The Discharger submitted information to the Central Coast Water Board describing its compliance efforts to date and several unforeseen delays that have affected its ability to achieve the interim compliance dates in the TSO.
+The Discharger requested due date extensions for Tasks C, E, and F in Table 1 to allow for additional time to conduct a rate study to fully account for potentially significant facility upgrades.
+The Discharger also requested due date extensions for Tasks B and C in Table 2 due to vendor delays and winter storms that impeded the Discharger’s ability to perform receiving water monitoring and that caused unanticipated loss of and damage to several thermistors in the receiving water.

+Upon review of the September 26, 2023 letter, the Central Coast Water Board finds that the Discharger has made diligent progress on the actions required to date under the TSO, and it has timely submitted its pollution prevention plan.
+The reasons for an extension of time set forth in the Discharger’s September 26, 2023 letter are reasonable.
+The draft modified TSO does not extend the final April 30, 2027 date for achieving compliance with the boron, sulfate, and chromium VI effluent limitations or the temperature receiving water limitation, and as such, the TSO will not exceed five years in length, even though interim compliance due dates are adjusted.

-The Discharger intends to make system improvements and engineering enhancements in its secondary treatment stages to improve salt removal and reduce the temperature of the wastewater effluent.
+The Discharger has made progress towards making, and intends to make system improvements and engineering enhancements in its secondary treatment stages to improve salt removal and reduce the temperature of the wastewater effluent.
 During these improvements, the Discharger may be temporarily unable to comply with the Order No. R3-2022-0004 final limitations for boron, sulfate, chromium (VI), and temperature, and has requested this time schedule order for the period of May 1, 2022, through April 30, 2027.
 The time schedule order would allow the Discharger to make system improvements and engineering enhancements in its secondary treatment stages to improve and optimize its processes for removing salts and decreasing the temperature of the wastewater effluent.

 During the period of the time schedule order, the Discharger will continue to operate and discharge under all the limitations specified in Order No. R3-2022-0004 except for boron, sulfate, chromium (VI), and temperature.
 The Discharger will continue to report on all parameters as specified in Order No. R3-2022-0004.